 5.3 User study procedure

-The study consisted of four parts: training, guided questions, emulation of real diagnoses, and interface comparison.
+The 1.5 hour study consisted of a 10-15 minute training period, followed by three evaluation phases: guided questions, emulation of real diagnoses, and interface comparison.
 Participants were encouraged to think aloud throughout the study.